chaimvaid/prompter-ide-doc/docs/index.md

 ### Steps to Get Started

-1. **Install the Plugin**: Follow the installation instructions to get Prompter IDE set up as a plugin within your system.
+1. **Install the Plugin**: [Install Prompter IDE](https://chromewebstore.google.com/detail/prompter-ide/chiamapkmadbnnfgkkipkeojnfofjfba) from the Chrome Web Store.

 2. **Configure Extension Sites**: Before using the extension, add the sites where you want it to be active in the extension options.
 Go to the extension settings, enable it, and specify the sites (one per line) to ensure Prompter IDE functions where needed.